 Aboriginal and Torres Strait Islander students are identified through enrolment processes and can also identify with teachers at the school for inclusion in the school Aboriginal programs.
 Students from an Aboriginal and Torres Strait Islander background populate 2% of our school through the Comprehensive and Selective streams and across years 7 to 12.
-Our school has developed strong ties with AFL Indigenous Academy, the OCHRE Opportunity Hub, the NRL School to Work Program, the AECG and KARI over the last six years.
-These institutions and the DoC assist in the development of programs tailored specifically to the needs of our Aboriginal students.
+Our school has developed strong ties with AFL Indigenous Academy, the OCHRE Opportunity Hub, the NRL School to Work Program, the AECG and KARI over the last eight years.
+These institutions and the Department of Education (DoE) assist in the development of programs tailored specifically to the needs of our Aboriginal students.
+We also work closely with UWS and other universities to encourage Aboriginal students to consider the option to transition to university after competing high school.

 Students are encouraged to be an active part of the school community by extending an'Achnowledgement of Country" at all larger school functions and by representing the Aboriginal community in our School Representative Council.
-Aboriginal and Torres Strait Islander meetings are held every week in the school library and these details are advertised to all students through the daily notices.
-To develop school awareness and knowledge of culture, Aboriginal and Torres Strait Islander students are encouraged to invite a friend to these meetings.
+Aboriginal and Torres Strait Islander meetings are held every week.

 Aboriginal and Torres Strait Islander students engage in a variety of artistic, athletic and academic projects within the school and they are also encouraged to engage in programs outside of school so as to develop connections with other schools and the Aboriginal community.
-To assist with the development of formative assessment tasks and larger assignment Aboriginal and Torres Strait Islander students can access laptops through the Head Teachers Teaching and Wellbeing.
+To assist with the development of formative assessment tasks and larger assignment Aboriginals and Torres Strait Islander students can access laptops through the Head Teachers Learning and Wellbeing.
 A policy with all the rules and regulations needs to be signed by a parent or guardian and then students are issued with a USB to save their school work and can gain access to the laptops and calculators when required.